flange-projects/flange/readme.md

 _Build a monolith.
 Deploy cloud native._

 [Flange Cloud](cloud/) transparently transforms and deploys a well-designed monolith application to a distributed, elastic, highly-scalable cloud-native application.
-See its project page for more information.
+See its project page in this repository for source code and technical information; or the [Flange Cloud project site](https://flange.dev/projects/flange-cloud/) for documentation and presentations.

 ## Reference